jasondickerson/ansible_wsl/README.md

         # wsl --shutdown

-1. If you have a version of ansible-navigator older than 24.2.0, run the following as your Fedora WSL user:
+1. If you have a version of ansible-navigator older than 24.2.0 or ansible-builder older than 3.0.1, run the following as your Fedora WSL user:

         # ansible-navigator --version
-        # python3 -m pip install ansible-navigator==24.2.0 --user
+        # python3 -m pip install ansible-navigator==24.2.0 ansible-builder==3.0.1 --user

 Your developer environment should now be upgraded and ready to go.